Yacht Charters in Italy

 Visit the Vatican and explore the historic heart of Christendom.
 Admire Michelangelo’s magnificent Renaissance frescoes as you make your way around the Sistine Chapel.

 Mark Twain once said, “The Creator made Italy from the design of Michelangelo.”
-This is not surprising as Florence is the home of the Renaissance’s most influential thinkers.
+This is unsurprising as Florence is home to the Renaissance’s most influential thinkers.

-Brimming with art and culture, Florence is a great place for art lovers.
+Florence is a great place for art lovers and is filled with art and culture.
 See the world-famous David of Michelangelo and visit the Uffizi Gallery to view some of the world’s finest works on a luxury trip to Italy.

 A visit to Venice is never complete without a cruise around its lagoon to see the beautiful islands of Murano and Burano.